-- 1) the donor males have not been vaccinated against PRRS; and - a) were kept, since birth or for at least three months prior to entry into the pre-entry isolation facility, in an establishment in which no pigs have been vaccinated against PRRS and no infection with PRRSV was detected within that period; - b) showed no clinical sign of PRRS on the day of entry into the pre-entry isolation facility and were subjected to a serological test with negative results on samples collected on the same day: - c) were kept in the pre-entry isolation facility for at least 28 days and were subjected to a serological test with negative results on samples collected no less than 21 days after entry; - d) EITHER - i) have been kept in an artificial insemination centre where, at least every month, serum samples from a statistically representative number of all donor males are subjected, to an appropriate test for infection with PRRSV with negative results.
+- 1) the donor males have not been vaccinated against PRRS; and - a) were kept, since birth or for at least three months prior to entry into the pre-entry isolation facility, in an establishment in which no pigs have been vaccinated against PRRS and no infection with PRRSV was detected within that period; - b) showed no clinical sign of PRRS on the day of entry into the pre-entry isolation facility and were subjected to a serological test with negative results on samples collected on the same day; - were kept in the pre-entry isolation facility for at least 28 days and were subjected to a serological test with negative results on samples collected no less than 21 days after entry; - d) EITHER - i) have been kept in a semen collection centre where, at least every month, serum samples from a statistically representative number of all donor males are subjected, to an appropriate test for infection with PRRSV with negative results.
 The sampling scheme should be designed to ensure that all donor males are tested every 12 months and at least once during their stay;

-- ii) have been kept in an artificial insemination centre where all donor males were subjected to serological and virological examinations for infection with PRRSV, with negative results, on serum samples taken on the day of collection; - 2) the semen was collected, processed and stored in accordance with the relevant articles in Chapters 4.6. and 4.7.
+- ii) have been kept in a semen collection centre where all donor males were subjected to serological and virological examinations for infection with PRRSV, with negative results, on serum samples taken on the day of collection; - 2) the semen was collected, processed and stored in accordance with the relevant articles in Chapters 4.6. and 4.7.

-Recommendations for importation of in vivo derived embryos of domestic and captive wild pigs from countries, zones or compartments free from PRRS the donor females were kept in a country, zone or compartment free from PRRS since birth or for at least three months prior to collection;
+Recommendations for importation of in vivo derived embryos of domestic and captive wild pigs from countries, zones or compartments free from PRRS